Mariusmarten/SpatialMemory/README.md

 # Spatial Memory

+Implementation of the

-Learning representations for simultaneous localisation and mapping
+Implementation and testing repository of several feedforward and recurrent methods for learning representations for simultaneous localisation and mapping.

 ![alt text](img/models.png "Title")